Subash.

 Stay in the problem long enough

-I don't need to know everything on day one—but I try not to bounce out the moment something is uncomfortable.
-Some of my best lessons came from partial handovers and unclear specs that needed patience, not a clever exit.
+I don't need to know everything on day one—but I try not to leave the moment something is uncomfortable.
+The messy middle is often where the real constraints show up.

 5. 05